 Frequency of Urine Drug Screens

-Likewise there were reports that providers were performing urine drug screens with greater frequency as often as twice monthly, this data does not support that.
+Likewise, there were reports that providers were performing urine drug screens with greater frequency as often as twice monthly, this data does not support that.
 Per CDC guidelines on patients taking opioids longer than one year, the standard of care is urine drug screens is every 6-12 months.

 Provider Prescribing Policy

 Patrons provided a view of provider prescribing policies in this next data point.
-The fact that this data correlates well with what CPP are receiving in opioid treatments, makes it interesting but not much more than that.
+The fact that this data correlates well with what CPP is receiving in opioid treatments, makes it interesting but not much more than that.

 Providers Prescribing Anti-anxiety Agents with Opioids

 One of the first recommendations from the CDC prior to its 2016 Guidelines was to discourage the use of sedatives and anti-anxiety agents with opioids, citing the higher risk for respiratory depression.
-Far from a warning, the actions by prescribers have significantly reduced this practice for CPP, placing a greater hardship on them for managing the complications of under treated pain.
+Far from a warning, the actions by prescribers have significantly reduced this practice for CPP, placing a greater hardship on them for managing the complications of undertreated pain.
 While daily use in combination with opioids is prudent in some cases, completely eliminating their use is another issue.
-Some have argued that high profile celebrity deaths have contributed to this results, maybe but unlikely.
-It’s prudent to assume that like opioids, sedative and anti-anxiety agents are being withheld due to prescriber fears more than any other reason.
-Still, small infrequent doses for legitimate medical need should be looked at closer, as many CPP suffer severe insomnia further complicating quality of life and opportunities for employment.
+Some have argued that high profile celebrity deaths have contributed to these results, maybe but unlikely.
+It’s prudent to assume that like opioids, sedative and anti-anxiety agents are being withheld due to the prescriber fears more than any other reason.
+Still, small infrequent doses for legitimate medical needs should be looked at closer, as many CPP suffer severe insomnia further complicating quality of life and opportunities for employment.

 Perceptions of Provider Honesty

 We asked patrons to rate how honest they believe their providers are when providing medical care.
-Having data prior to the CDC Guidelines would make this data point more relevant, still the results indicate an erosion of trust between provider and patient.
-This is probably the worst overall element of opioid hysteria caused by a crack down from law enforcement on prescribers.
+Having data prior to the CDC Guidelines would make this data point more relevant, still, the results indicate an erosion of trust between provider and patient.
+This is probably the worst overall element of opioid hysteria caused by a crackdown from law enforcement on prescribers.
 Prescribers need to be able to make a living, yet feeling that they have a gun pointed to their head on how to practice, many have taken up deception and deceit in dispensing medical care with 70.3% of respondents indicating that providers are less than honest with them all the time.

 Patient Honesty with Providers

 Understanding that the provider has all the power in the provider-patient relationship, we asked survey respondents how often they are honest with their providers?
-Keep in mind that many patient with 10 and 20 years of compliant medication use are being pressured regularly to reduce dosages even further, often in the face of irrational justifications for doing so.
-In response to this I was surprised to see that more than half of respondents remain honest with their providers even though they are not getting the same in return.
+Keep in mind that many patients with 10 and 20 years of compliant medication use are being pressured regularly to reduce dosages even further, often in the face of irrational justifications for doing so.
+In response to this, I was surprised to see that more than half of respondents remain honest with their providers even though they are not getting the same in return.

-These two previous data points should raise concerns for government and healthcare providers.
+These two previous data points should raise concerns for the government and healthcare providers.
 Consider these facts, medical patients own their bodies, they are not the property of anyone else.
-Secondly patients pay for the medical services they receive, either through the taxes they have paid or in payroll deductions for insurance benefits.
+Secondly, patients pay for the medical services they receive, either through the taxes they have paid or in payroll deductions for insurance benefits.
 And third, regardless of the consequences, good or bad, patients must live with the outcomes providers make available to them.

 Under such circumstances are the current policies of paramilitary raids on physicians, forced restrictions and reductions in medicine for 20 million CPP justifiable to address an overdose problem primarily occurring with 2 million drug abusers?
-All current evidence now available indicates that the opioid overdose crisis is an illegal opioid problem not a prescribing problem.
+All current evidence now available indicates that the opioid overdose crisis is an illegal opioid problem, not a prescribing problem.
 And while anti-opioid proponents argue that prescription opioids have been a gateway for illegal opioid abuse, no one has definitively connected the dots between these statements to justify the actions which have been taken.
 Meaning, the current efforts of attacking doctors and CPP is a government experiment, one which is failing to produce the desired results and is failing to prove the premise on which it is based.
 In the meantime, millions of American’s suffer at the hands of such misplaced presumption.

 Forced Tapering or Termination

 In light of these facts, the next data points on forced tapering or termination address the scope that such policies have had on the chronic pain community.
 Only 25.8% of respondents report medication levels which have remained unchanged or have been raised in the two years following the CDC Guidelines.
-With 70.7% reporting they have been forced tapered or terminated from a dosage they were stable on.
+With 70.7% reporting, they have been forced tapered or terminated from a dosage they were stable on.

 Medical Support During a Forced Taper or Termination